 Use a Password Manager to help

 So you know it is important for everyone in the organization to use a long, random, and different password for each of their personal and organizational accounts, but how do you actually do that?
 Memorizing a good password for dozens (if not hundreds) of accounts is impossible, so everyone has to cheat.
 The wrong way to do it is to reuse passwords.
 Luckily, we can turn to digital password managers to make our lives much easier (and our password practices much safer) instead.
 These applications, many of which can be accessed via computer or mobile device, can create, store, and manage passwords for you and your entire organization.
 Adopting a secure password manager means that you will only ever have to remember one very strong, long password called the primary password (historically referred to as a “master” password), while being able to get the security benefits of using good, unique passwords across all of your accounts.
-You will use this primary password (and possibly a second factor of authentication (2FA), which will be discussed in the next section) to open your password manager and unlock access to all your other passwords.
+You will use this primary password (and ideally a second factor of authentication (2FA), which will be discussed in the next section) to open your password manager and unlock access to all your other passwords.
 Password managers can also be shared across multiple accounts to facilitate secure password sharing throughout the organization.

 Why do we need to use something new?
 Can we not just write them down on paper or in a spreadsheet on the computer?